Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Quickstart.rst

 ^^^^^^^^^^^

 Input-quibs are created using the function :py:func:`~pyquibbler.iquib`, which transforms any regular *Python* object into a quib.
-In our case ``xy = iquib([250, 250])`` creates an i-quib ``xy`` whose value is the list ``[250, 250]``.
+In our case, ``xy = iquib([250, 250])`` creates an i-quib ``xy`` whose value is the list ``[250, 250]``.